Ambisonics: Higher-order microphones

 Above first-order, it is no longer possible to obtain Ambisonic components directly with single microphone capsules.
 Instead, higher-order difference signals are derived from several spatially distributed (usually omnidirectional) capsules using very sophisticated digital signal processing.

 The Core Sound OctoMic was the first commercially available second-order ambisonic microphone.
 Introduced in 2018, it uses eight cardioid capsules.
 Each OctoMic is individually calibrated, and a calibration file and A- to B-format encoder plug-in are provided with each microphone.

 The ZYLIA ZM-1 is a commercially available microphone capable of generating third-order ambisonic recordings, using 19 omni-directional capsules.

 The em64 Eigenmike from mh acoustics is a 64-channel spherical microphone array capable of sixth-order capture.
 The production of the em64 has superseded their previous em32 microphone.

+The spacemic from Harpex Audio GmbH is an 84-channel double-sided planar array.
+Current versions of its encoder as of late 2025 support fifth-order spherical capture.

-A recent paper by Peter Craven et al. (subsequently patented) describes the use of bi-directional capsules for higher order microphones to reduce the extremity of the equalisation involved.
+A 2009 paper by Peter Craven et al. (subsequently patented) describes the use of bi-directional capsules for higher order microphones to reduce the extremity of the equalisation involved.
 No microphones have yet been made using this idea.

 Ambisonic panning

-The most straightforward way to produce Ambisonic mixes of arbitrarily high order is to take monophonic sources and position them with an Ambisonic encoder.
+A way to produce Ambisonic mixes of arbitrarily high order is to take monophonic sources and position them with an Ambisonic encoder.

 A full-sphere encoder usually has two parameters, azimuth (or horizon) and elevation angle.
 The encoder will distribute the source signal to the Ambisonic components such that, when decoded, the source will appear at the desired location.
 More sophisticated panners will additionally provide a radius parameter that will take care of distance-dependent attenuation and bass boost due to near-field effect.

 Hardware panning units and mixers for first-order ambisonics have been available since the 1980s and have been used commercially.
 Today, panning plugins and other related software tools are available for all major digital audio workstations, often as free software.
 However, due to arbitrary bus width restrictions, few professional digital audio workstations (DAW) support orders higher than second.
 Notable exceptions are REAPER, Pyramix, ProTools, Nuendo and Ardour.